 Infertility problems are caused in the case of:

 - An incomplete termination is where the pregnancy has ended, but remnants of the fetus have not been removed completely.
 Thus, increasing the risk of infections, scarring and complications.

 - In some cases, if the D&C procedure is not done correctly and with care, the chances of damage to the uterus while cleaning are high.

 - Pelvic Inflammatory disease (PID) is an infection that can set in post-abortion.
 If not treated on time, it can cause blockage around or inside the fallopian tubes and enhance the risk of ectopic pregnancy.

-- If you have had a history of multiple abortions, you may have a cervical weakness, which could be because of dilation of cervix done during the procedure.
-This may be treated by a few stitches to keep the cervix closed.
+- If you have had a history of multiple abortions, you may have cervical weakness, which could be because of dilation of the cervix done during the procedure.
+This may be treated with a few stitches to keep the cervix closed.

 Does Abortion Affect Fertility?

 Abortion doesn’t generally interfere with a future pregnancy.
 If you plan to get pregnant and your uterus is ready to conceive, there’s nothing to be worried about.

 Due to advancements in medical sciences, abortion is now a safe procedure.
 When performed under proper medical regulations and by an expert, it does not affect future fertility.
 If abortion has been illegally or incorrectly performed by an inexperienced doctor, there are chances of infection or damage to the reproductive organs like the fallopian tubes, ovaries or uterus lining.

 Abortion involves dilation of the cervix; if done repeatedly, it can weaken the cervix and lead to premature dilation.
 Besides, multiple D&C procedures could lead to scarring inside the uterus or at the top of the cervix.